wet-boew/wet-boew-api-standards/README.md

 ### Filtering languages

-The languages returned may be filtered with a `languages=` parameter.
+Recommended: The languages returned may be filtered with a `lang=` parameter.
+Multiple comma-separated languages may be passed.

-Example: If `languages=fr` is passed to the API above it would return:
+Example: If `lang=fr` is passed to the API above it would return:

     {
         "title": {